 MGI research combines the disciplines of economics and management, employing the analytical tools of economics with the insights of business leaders.
 Our "micro-to-macro" methodology examines microeconomic industry trends to understand better the broad macroeconomic forces affecting business strategy and public policy.
 MGI's in-depth reports have covered more than 20 countries and 30 industries.
-Current research focuses on six themes: productivity and growth, natural resources, labor markets, the evolution of global financial markets, the economic impact of technology and innovation, and urbanization.
-Recent reports have assessed the economic benefits of tackling gender inequality, the global consumers to watch, a new era of global competition, Chinese innovation, and digital globalization.
+Current research focuses on six themes: productivity and growth, natural resources, labor markets, the evolution of global financial markets, the economic benefits of tackling gender inequality, the global consumers to watch, a new era of global competition, Chinese innovation, and digital globalization.